benedictakim/homework10/README.md

 ## User Story
 ```
-AS a manager
+AS A user, I want to be able to write and save notes
-I WANT to generate a webpage that displays my team's basic info
+I WANT to be able to delete notes I've written before
-SO THAT I have quick access to emails and GitHub profiles
+SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```

 ## Functionality